 - Altitude: 120m above sea level (maximum altitude)

-Today it combines ancient Islamic ruins, noble Arabic houses with miles of white sandy palm fringed beaches and coves.
+Today it combines ancient Islamic ruins, noble Arabic houses with miles of white sandy palm-fringed beaches and coves.
 The breathtaking beauty of its coastline and the magnificence of the historical Stone Town makes this one of the world's famous touring destinations.

 Consisting of Unguja Island, Pemba Island, and Mafia Island, Zanzibar is a common post-safari destination that adds a relaxing, exotic element to a hectic holiday.
-The ocean offers warm clear blue waters, idyllic islands, excellent reefs for snorkelling and diving, fantastic deep sea fishing, water sports and of course delicious fresh fish.
+The ocean offers warm, clear blue waters, idyllic islands, excellent reefs for snorkelling and diving, fantastic deep sea fishing, water sports and of course, delicious fresh fish.
 And if you thought that wasn't enough, visiting the Spice plantations (cloves, cinnamon, nutmeg, vanilla, cardamom, and others) along with such exotic fruits as tamarind, guava, mango, rose apple and bananas will bring your sense of smells to life.
 Haggling for carvings in the Central Market is great fun too.

-As trade between Zanzibar, Arabia and Persia flourished between 12th and 15th centuries, the Islands became powerful city-states and attracted many settlers from Saudi Arabia, India, Yemen, Oman and Persia.
+As trade between Zanzibar, Arabia and Persia flourished between the 12th and 15th centuries, the Islands became powerful city-states and attracted many settlers from Saudi Arabia, India, Yemen, Oman and Persia.
 The seas became the haunts of marauding pirates bent on plundering the heavily laden merchant ships that plied between the various nation-states.
 It is said that the lost treasures of the infamous Captain Kidd are still lying somewhere around Misali Island, awaiting rediscovery.

 Local people are an incredible mixture of ethnic backgrounds, indicative of her colourful history.
 Islam is the dominant religion and practised by most Zanzibaris, although there are also followers of Christianity and Hinduism.
 The population is estimated at 800,000, with the largest concentration being City which has approximately 100,000 inhabitants.
-Zanzibaris speak Swahili (known locally as Kiswahili), a language which is spoken extensively in East Africa.
-Many believe that the purest form is spoken in Zanzibar as it is the birth place of the language.
+Zanzibaris speak Swahili (known locally as Kiswahili), a language that is spoken extensively in East Africa.
+Many believe that the purest form is spoken in Zanzibar as it is the birthplace of the language.